max-oppermann/Public_repository/README.md

 # Exercises for ISLP

-What it says on the tin; the programming exercises from the book "An Introduction to Statistical Learning with Applications in Python" by Hastie, Tibshirani et al. For more, see the notebook.
+What it says on the tin; the programming exercises from the book "An Introduction to Statistical Learning with Applications in Python" by Hastie, Tibshirani et al. For more, see the notebook (the free floating file `Exercises-ISLP.ipynb`).
 The table of contents isn’t functional on GitHub; click [here](https://nbviewer.org/github/max-oppermann/Public_repository/blob/master/Exercises-ISLP.ipynb) instead.
 If that does not work, use https://nbviewer.org/ and paste the link to the notebook within my repository, i. e., https://github.com/max-oppermann/Public_repository/blob/master/Exercises-ISLP.ipynb, to have a functional  ToC.

 # Algorithms I